COURSE GOALS AND OBJECTIVES

 Curriculum: Self study, with attending feedback.

-Standard: Students will each choose one article from the recent surgical literature (published within the previous 3 years), and write a one-page review consisting of a summary of the content and relevance of the article as well as an evaluation of the methodology and validity of the findings and conclusions.
+Benchmark: Students will each choose one article from the recent surgical literature (published within the previous 3 years), and write a one-page review consisting of a summary of the content and relevance of the article as well as an evaluation of the methodology and validity of the findings and conclusions.

 Test: The review is to be turned in to an attending from the service on which the student is rotating for grading.
 It is expected that the student will meet one-on-one with that attending to discuss the review and the grade.